Skip to main content Skip to footer

 • What your existing assets and liabilities are.

-If you are an entity within a larger entity (for example, a school library funded by the school district), please provide documentation showing how much funding is allocated to your organization by the larger organization, then show a history of your organization’s income and expenditures in the previous year.
+If you are an entity within a larger entity (ie, a park funded by a city, a sheriff's office founded by the county, a school library funded by the school district), please provide documentation showing how much funding is allocated to your organization within the larger organization's budget, then show a history of your organization's income and expenditures for the current and previous year.

 • For non-profit organizations: A copy of the IRS tax exempt letter verifying the organization’s tax-exempt status as a 501(c)(3) organization.